nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 If you don't use CocoaPods, you can still install the SDK manually:

 1. [Grab the latest SDK version](https://s3-us-west-1.amazonaws.com/branchhost/Branch-iOS-SDK.zip), or [clone our open-source GitHub repo](https://github.com/BranchMetrics/branch-ios-sdk).
 1. Drag the `Branch.framework` file into your Xcode project.
-Be sure that "Copy items if needed" is selected.
+Be sure that "Copy items if needed" and "Create groups" are selected.
 1. Import the following frameworks under **Build Phases** for your app target:
     - `AdSupport.framework`
     - `CoreTelephony.framework`